 Sometimes it is nice to get away from the hectic traffic of Tehran and look for a change of scenery.
-And escaping the Tehran heat is always nice at this time of year.
+And escaping the Tehran heat is always welcoming at this time of year.
 Temperatures have been quite high and we live mostly with air conditioning.
 So I thought this would be the perfect occasion to visit Baraghan village that is only 80 km away.
 We left in the morning, hoping to avoid big crowds.

 A few kilometers before Baraghan, the urban landscape gave way to mountains.
 This is something I always admire in Iran, the urban is often overwhelming and crowded but not far lies such beauty that makes you forget about everything else.